cpueschel/cpueschel.github.io/_posts/2019-02-28-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

-Using git to manage writing interesting things is way more manageable than using the admin tools for a blog.
-New posts to come about interesting topics.
+Using git to write blog posts is way more manageable than using the WordPress admin tools.
+New posts to come about interesting topics in the next week or two.